RTakes/simpleRestfulApi-CodingChallenge/README.md

 A simple restful api using Node, Express and MySQL.
 This project creates a restful api, allowing users to create lists of cities they have visited.

 #Getting Started
-1. In terminal, navigate to the root project folder and run npm install
+1. In terminal, navigate to the root project folder and run `npm install`
 2. Create a mySQL database and import the seed data from the data folder
 3. In the /config folder, rename config_example.json to config.json and add your database credentials
-4. In terminal run node index.js.
+4. In terminal run `node index.js`.
 The app is currently running on port 3000
 5. Enjoy!

 #API